 MT: Who is your targeted audience?

-VS: It is meant to learners and speakers of English as a Second Language dealing with the world market and international relations.
+VS: It is meant for learners and speakers of English as a Second Language dealing with the world market and international relations.

-VS: Speaking English is obviously essential to someone working with the international market.
+VS: Speaking English is obviously essential to someone working in the international market.

 Sometimes it’s hard for an adult to learn a second language, but if he can learn it under situations that are common to his day-to-day work, he will be more motivated.